vfarah-if/GitPlayground/src/react-accident-statistics/README.md

 This is the best overall advice presented on testing in almost every scenario.
 [React testing tutorial](https://www.robinwieruch.de/react-testing-tutorial/)

+## Docker
+The application can be started up in a docker image using `docker-compose up`

 ## E2E tests
 [E2E Testing](https://github.com/dwyl/learn-nightwatch)